What is Livestock Worrying?

 - It is useful to have your livestock insured against attacks from dogs.

 Please be advised that if you are a dog owner you must ensure you dog(s) are kept under proper control at all times.
-Your dog(s) must also be micro chipped and and licenced with Fermanagh and Omagh District Council.
+Your dog(s) must also be micro chipped and and licensed with Fermanagh and Omagh District Council.
 Dog licences can be obtained by contacting the address/telephone number below or visiting the relevant section of the webpage.

 All incidents of livestock worrying (even if the dog involved has not been seen) should be reported.
 You can contact the Enforcement Officer (Dog Control) at Fermanagh and Omagh District Council on: